TwicPics/components/src/_documentation/svelte3.md

 />
 ```

-Another approach is to listen to `statechange` event.
+Another approach is to listen to the `statechange` event.

 ```html
 <!-- component.svelte -->